Devemmy01/Paletto/README.md

 - 🎨 Color Palette Generation: Create harmonious color combinations with ease
 - 💾 Save and Organize: Store your favorite color palettes for future use
-- 🔍 Color Explorer: Browse through trending and popular color combinations
 - 📱 Responsive Design: Works seamlessly across all devices
-- 🔄 Export Options: Export palettes in various formats (HEX, RGB, CSS variables)
+- 🔄 Export Options: Export palettes in various formats

 ## Installation